billpark1234/Pytris-2.0/README.md

 ## Ideas for Improvement

 - Replace binary board encodings with numbers representing tetrominos.
 (1-7)
-- Use more complex neural network
+- Use different neural networks.
+I used convolutional neural network hoping that it magically captures some patterns in piece placement, but it does not perform as well as expected.
-- Collect more examples
+- Collect more examples or augment them.
-- Augment examples